 - Elfbook: A Digital Creative Writing Activity: This activity uses Google Slides and lets your students create a social media profile page as if they were an elf.
 Find it on TpT.

 Start projects before it gets busy.
 Students work on the project of their choice during their independent work time.
 Our class usually contains lots of students who join things like choir and drama, meaning they are out of the room a lot with performances and rehearsals.

 We don’t want to punish students who are away or want the students in the class to feel punished with more work.

 We set up students with five or more art projects at the beginning of the month.
 They work on these projects all through the month.
-We require them to have in three for assessment and the rest are just for fun.
-We use lessons from some of the art sets we’ve created over the years
+We require them to have three for assessment, and the rest are just for fun.
+Lessons from some of the art sets we’ve created over the years are helpful too.

 - Artists of Canada This collection is inspired by various artists that call Canada home.
 Find it on TpT or BN Shop.

-- Indigenous Artists of Canada These projects are inspired by a variety of Indigenous artists that live all over Canada.
+- Indigenous Artists in Canada These projects are inspired by a variety of Indigenous artists that live all over Canada.
 Find it on TpT or BN Shop.

-- Winter Themed Art Projects These themed projects all involve winter.
+- Winter-Themed Art Projects These themed projects all involve winter.
 These are great for those winter days and winter displays.
 Find it on TpT or BN Shop.

 - Landscapes & Geography Inspired Projects All of these projects relate to geography and landscapes and can be easily tied to your social studies lessons.
 Find it on TpT or BN Shop.